Missed Applying for Canada Summer Jobs (CSJ)?

 IRAP Youth Employment Program (YEP) – Canada-Wide

-If your business is conducting innovative research and development, you may be eligible to hire young Canadians with post-secondary degrees through the Youth Employment Program (YEP).
+If your business is conducting innovative research and development, you may be eligible for wage support for young Canadians with post-secondary degrees through the Youth Employment Program (YEP).
 Graduates may be funded based on a variety of factors including business development, technological advancement, customer service, or administrative efforts.
 Learn more about what YEP defines as an eligible R&D project.

 • Funding Amount: Provides up to $30,000 per graduate (up to two) for a period of 6 to 12 months.